ypid/ansible-opsi/docs/computers.rst

 * Is it possible to import system firmware settings using the GUI software thingy that the OEMs provide?

-Options for changing certin settings
+Reasons for changing certin settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~